cshimvin/speedy-eats-ms4/README.md

 As a business, I would like the website to:

+- showcase the food and service we offer
+- offer delivery of food to customers
+- allow customers to buy food for delivery
+- accept card payments online

 ### User Goals

 As a user, I would like the website to

+- offer a wide range of food online
+- be easy to navigate and find the food I want
+- offer payment online
+- offer delivery of food to my home
+- provide decent descriptions of food items so I know what I'm ordering

 ### Administrator Goals

 As a website administrator I would like the website to:

+- be easy to understand and navigate
+- let me administer food items on the site
+- let me check customer's orders
+- create superusers in order for them to add and update food items
+- view and update the minimum order value and current delivery time

 ## User Experience